Mikoyan MiG-29: Syrian - Israeli skirmishes

+Syrian Civil War

 Syrian MiG-29s entered the Syrian Civil War in late October 2013, attacking Free Syrian Army insurgents with unguided rockets and bombs in Damascus and during the war, MiG-29SM fighters (a deep upgrade by Russia of the platform) were delivered to the SyAAF.
 A Syrian MiG-29SM crashed on 5 March 2020 near Shayrat Airbase.
 Marking the first crash of the plane in the Syrian Air Force since 2001.
 According to avia.pro the aircraft may have been shot down by MANPADS operated by the Syrian Opposition.
-After the fall of the Assad Ba'athist Regime, the remaining assets of the SyAAF were largely taken over the opposition but the Israelis - who were concerned about the instability with the new regime - destroyed at least 30 MiG-29s as part of Operation Bashan Arrow which involved Israeli Strikes on Syrian Defence Infrastructure including air bases, and the condition of the remaining aircraft is uncertain.
+After the fall of the Assad Ba'athist Regime, the remaining assets of the SyAAF were largely taken over the opposition forces, which formed the new government.
+The Israelis - who were concerned about the instability with the new regime - destroyed at least 30 MiG-29s as part of Operation Bashan Arrow which involved Israeli Strikes on Syrian Defence Infrastructure including air bases, and the condition of any surviving aircraft is uncertain.